 Starting orthodontic treatment is a big step, and it is a life-changing decision.
 It is vital that you continue to visit your dentist at least once every six (6) months for teeth cleanings and routine dental checkups, especially during your orthodontic treatment.
-To make life with braces easier, Dr. Kort Igel has provided the resources below.
+To make life with braces easier, Dr. Igel and Dr. Chartrand have provided the resources below.
 Here you can learn how to brush and floss, what to do if you have a problem, and other helpful tips.
 If you need more information, call Igel Orthodontics at (402) 330-1152.

 Brushing With Braces

 Brush the outer surfaces of your teeth and braces with a circular motion.
 Tilt your toothbrush 45 degrees to clean the top and bottom of the braces.
 Use a proxy brush for cleaning in between your brackets.

 Don’t let braces stop you from flossing!
 An easier way to floss your teeth when you have braces is to use a floss pick.
 The thin flosser arm easily slides between teeth and brace wire, effectively removing plaque and food particles.

 Braces Problems: Pain, Poking Wire, Sore Teeth, Broken Bracket

 Problems with braces do occur from time to time.
 Fortunately, there is usually an easy solution to the problem.
 Of course, you should always contact us as soon as possible to see if you need to come in for an appointment.

 Separators or spacers are tiny elastic rings that are placed between two teeth.
 The purpose of separators is to create space for placing bands.
 Bands are metal rings to which brackets or other orthodontic attachments can be connected to.